 Options should also have been aware that it's not usual for pension transfers to happen without the consumer receiving advice or a recommendation - and very unusual for this to happen at a rate of 50 a month, which Caledonian was proposing.
-Options should've concluded that it was simply implausible that such a large volume of consumers were deciding to transfer out of their existing schemes, open a SIPP with Options, and make the same investments in the SIPP (either in FPI or a portfolio provided by Business C and Business J) without being advised to do so.
+Options should've concluded that it was simply implausible that such a large volume of consumers were deciding to transfer out of their existing schemes, open a SIPP with Options, and make the same FPI investments in the SIPP without being advised to do so.